Professor of Computer Science, Computation and Neural Systems, and BioengineeringDegrees and Appointments

 Fax: 626 584 0630

 Professor Winfree's research involves theoretical and experimental aspects of molecular programming.
 Models of computation are developed that incorporate essential features of molecular folding, molecular self-assembly, biochemical circuits, and molecular robotics.
-These models are studied to determine their expressiveness for programming behaviors such as memory, behavior, and morphogenesis.
+These models are studied to determine their expressiveness for programming molecular-level tasks including decision-making, memory, behavior, and morphogenesis.
 Methods for compiling abstract molecular programs into actual molecules are developed and tested in the laboratory.

 List of Research Areas

-molecular programming, DNA nanotechnology, DNA Computing, nucleic acid systems, biophysics, complexity theory, programming languages and compilers, evolutionary systems
+molecular programming, DNA nanotechnology, DNA computing, cell-free biochemical circuits, nucleic acid systems, biophysics, complexity theory, programming languages and compilers, evolutionary systems